emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 Please, don't install a desktop environment, only the standard packages...
 Reserve at least 4 cores and 8 GB RAM for each node.

+Run each command on this tutorial as `root`.

 ## 2. Jitsi Meet Server (JMS)
 JMS is a standalone server with conference room, video recording and streaming features.
 If the load level is low and simultaneous recording will not be made,